biocore/SitePainter/doc_source/documentation/load_files.rst

   :align: center
   :height: 400px

-The user should notice that the filename is now listed above the "Browse" button, if the file was properly loaded.
+The user should notice that the filename is now listed above the "Browse" button.

 .. image:: ../images/load_metadata.png
   :align: center
   :height: 400px

-Now the user can process the metadata by clicking on the "Process" button.
+Once loaded, the data will also be displayed in the right panel, where the ID's and values are displayed.
+The user should also notice that they have the ability to sort the columns or "Color elements" by the categories listed in the drop-down menu.

 .. image:: ../images/load_metadata.png
   :align: center